The Coating on Your Organic Fruit: What Is Apeel, and Should You Be Concerned?

 Like something shameful.

-That it had sugars and cells and life force enough to collapse when its cycle was done.
+But rot is proof that something lived…that it held sugars, cells, and life force enough to collapse when its cycle was done.

 And in doing so, it makes fruit less alive, not more.

-Because real food breaks down.
-It changes.
-It tells you when it’s ready and when it’s done.
+It tells you when it’s ready, and when it’s done.

-This is not spoilage…it’s truth.
+This is not spoilage, it’s truth.

 Who Benefits From Shelf-Stable Produce?

-Ask yourself: who does this really serve?
+Ask yourself, who does this really serve?

 The family trying to eat fresh?
-Or the megastore trying to ship avocados across the world without bruises?

-Apeel isn’t about people, it’s about logistics.
+Apeel isn’t about people.

-But that’s not how they frame it.
+But that’s not how they’ll frame it.

 They’ll call it sustainable.
 Revolutionary.
 Green.